Sneezeboard/leaderboard/README.md

 # Thunderdome

 Crushing your friends at ping pong isn't enough.
-Record it for posterity, and make concrete your lesiure sport dominance.
+Record it for posterity, and make concrete your leisure sport dominance.

 ## Elevator Pitch